shuttersh/shutter/README.md

 ### [shutter](./packages/shutter/README.md)

 The command line tool.
-Use it to update local snapshots when your components change.
+Use it to log in to your account in the terminal.
+Allows updating the local snapshots easily when your components change.

 ## License